oracle-devrel/chris-blogs/eff-uno-racer/episode3/episode3.md

 ## Where to go From Here

 FUR1 will be as much LEGO&copy; as possible so you can simply use your existing boxes of your favorite bricks layin' around or buy the specific pieces needed.
 Only a few interface parts for the RC parts and electronics will be made.
 Plans will be made available to make your own.
-All 3D models will be available on [Thingiverse](https://www.thingiverse.com/thing:4940804), source code will be on [GitHub](https://github.com/oracle-devrel/eff-uno-racer), and you can follow along on the my [blog](https://chrisbensen.medium.com/), [YouTube](https://www.youtube.com/c/ChrisBensen), [Oracle Developer website](http://developer.oracle.com?source=:ex:tb:::::&SC=:ex:tb:::::&pcode=WWMK210625P00074), [Oracle Developers YouTube Channel](https://www.youtube.com/channel/UCdDhYMT2USoLdh4SZIsu_1g) and [Twitter](https://twitter.com/chrisbensen).
+All 3D models will be available on [Thingiverse](https://www.thingiverse.com/thing:4940804), source code will be on [GitHub](https://github.com/oracle-devrel/eff-uno-racer), and you can follow along on the [Medium blog](https://chrisbensen.medium.com/), or [personal blog](https://chrisbensen.blogspot.com) [YouTube](https://www.youtube.com/c/ChrisBensen), [Oracle Developer website](http://developer.oracle.com?source=:ex:tb:::::&SC=:ex:tb:::::&pcode=WWMK210625P00074), [Oracle Developers YouTube Channel](https://www.youtube.com/channel/UCdDhYMT2USoLdh4SZIsu_1g) and [Twitter](https://twitter.com/chrisbensen).

 ## Q/A